hth313/ladybug/doc/limitations.rst

 Clock display
 =============

 The Time module and the HP-41CX offers a running clock display, which does not work with integer mode.
-The clock starts, but immediately stops updating.
-To use the clock, switch to floating point mode.
+The time is displayed but it does not update.
+To show the running clock, switch to floating point mode.

 .. index:: printer